trychlos/pwix-iziam-oidc/README.md

 These two steps are display-independant.

+### Forms management

+`pwix:core-ui` provides classes to make easier the forms management.

+Each class may be used as is, and can also be derived by the application.

+- `CoreUI.FormChecker`

+    A class to be instanciated (or derived) by each component which would take advantage of it.

 ### Pages management

 `pwix:core-ui` provides classes to manage the pages collection, the current page and the roles which may be associated with it.